 I am a PhD student in Computer Science at Carnegie Mellon University.
 I work in Professor Tuomas Sandholm's Electronic Marketplaces lab.
-My research combines computer science and game theory, and I'm particularly interested in finding equilibrium strategies in massive imperfect-information games.
+My research combines machine learning and game theory, and I'm particularly interested in finding equilibrium strategies in massive imperfect-information games.

-My research has been applied to making AIs for games like poker.
+I have applied my research to making what is currently the world's strongest AI for poker.
 I am the developer of BabyTartanian8 and co-developer of Tartanian7, which have won the two most recent Annual Computer Poker Competitions, defeating all other agents with statistical significance.
 I am also the co-developer of Claudico, which played against the world's top human poker players in the recent Brains vs. AI competition.

 Before CMU, I worked at the Federal Reserve Board in the International Financial Markets section, where I researched algorithmic trading in currency markets.
 Before that, I developed algorithmic trading strategies in equity markets.